A desingularization of the moduli space of rank 2 Higgs bundles over a curve: A proof of Theorem

-\begin{Lem} \emph{(1)} The isomorphism classes of Higgs bundles given by (\ref{transition for cE_1|_{z=0}}) and (\ref{Higgs field of cE_1|_{z=0}}) are independent of the choice of $(a,d)$, $(b,e)$, $(c,f)$, that is, depends only on the $3$-dimensional subspace of $H^1(\cO_X)\oplus H^0(K_X)$ spanned by $(a,d)$, $(b,e)$, $(c,f)$.\\ \emph{(2)} The isomorphism classes of Higgs bundles given by (\ref{transition for tcE 1}) and (\ref{Higgs field of tcE 1}) are independent of the choice of $(b,e)$, $(c,f)$, that is, depends only on the subspace of $H^1(\cO_X)\oplus H^0(K_X)$ spanned by $(g,h)$, $(b,e)$, $(c,f)$. \end{Lem} \begin{proof} The proofs of (1) and (2) are identical.
-We prove only (2).
-Let $\{V_i\}_{i}$ be an open cover of $X$ and let $(E,\phi)$ and $(E',\phi')$ be Higgs bundles given by (\ref{transition for tcE 1}) on $V_{i}\cap V_{j}$ and (\ref{Higgs field of tcE 1}) on $V_i$.
+\begin{Lem} \begin{enumerate} \item The isomorphism classes of Higgs bundles given by (\ref{transition for cE_1|_{z=0}}) and (\ref{Higgs field of cE_1|_{z=0}}) are independent of the choice of $(a,d)$, $(b,e)$. \item The isomorphism classes of Higgs bundles given by (\ref{transition for tcE 1}) and (\ref{Higgs field of tcE 1}) are independent of the choice of $(g,h)$, $(b,e)$, $(c,f)$. \end{enumerate} \end{Lem} \begin{proof} The proofs of (1) and (2) are identical.
+We prove only (1).
+Let $\{V_i\}_{i}$ be an open cover of $X$ and let $(E,\phi)$ and $(E',\phi')$ be Higgs bundles given by (\ref{transition for cE_1|_{z=0}}) on $V_{i}\cap V_{j}$ and (\ref{Higgs field of cE_1|_{z=0}}) on $V_i$.
 Assume that an isomorphism between $(E,\phi)$ and $(E',\phi')$ is given by invertible matrices

 on $V_i$.
 Then

 and

 Equating each rows, we have